How a Workout Partner Can Help You Reach Your Goals

 The Kohler effect isn’t necessarily about not looking “bad” around other people, by the way.
 It can simply be that a person becomes aware of what is possible by observing others.
 And, additionally, if the work being done by a group requires the participation of every member of the group, each member may feel more important and therefore work harder.

-So, with this in mind, let’s look at three of the research-backed ways that a workout partner could help each of us get closer to our goals.
+So, with this in mind, let’s look at three of the research-backed ways a workout partner could help each of us get closer to our goals.

 1. You’re More Likely to Show Up

 Most people are aware of this one, and it’s probably first among workout buddy benefits simply because it’s the most critical.
 Knowing you have someone waiting for you at the track, the gym, or the park is what gets you out of bed, into your exercise clothes, and to your workout.